Pickleville Playhouse

 The Pickleville Playhouse is a musical theater on the banks of Bear Lake in Garden City, Utah, United States.

-LeGrande and Betty Larsen founded the Playhouse following their vision of creating a family-friendly theater that would serve as a place to bring generations together.
+History

-When the Larsens moved to Driggs, Idaho where LeGrande began his practice as a physician, they discovered an old melodrama theater, "Pierre's Playhouse", in nearby Victor, Idaho.
+When the Larsens moved to Driggs, Idaho where LeGrande Larsen began his practice as a physician, they discovered an old melodrama theater, "Pierre's Playhouse", in nearby Victor, Idaho.
 After moving to Logan, Utah in 1976, the Larsens built their own melodrama theater.

+LeGrande and his wife, Betty Larsen, founded the Playhouse with the aim to create a family-friendly theater.

 The Pickleville Playhouse was named for the town in which it once resided, Pickelville.
 Shortly after the construction of the Playhouse, the town Pickelville was annexed as part of Garden City.

 Construction

 Playhouse construction began in June 1977.
 Despite never having constructed a large building before, LeGrande and Betty Larsen, with the help of their six sons and one daughter, acquired as much help as they could from experts and did the rest on their own.
 They peeled white pine logs by hand and mixed concrete in wheelbarrows.
 The seats were brought from the old Capitol Theatre in Salt Lake City which was undergoing renovation at the time.
 Because the Larsens weren't allowed to collect the seats until the workers at the Capitol had gone home, the family drove two hours in the middle of the night to the theater in Salt Lake, loaded up as many chairs as would fit in a truck, returned to Bear Lake, and repeated the process until all 320 chairs were moved.
 The seats are still in use today.

 The family built by day and rehearsed on stage at night.
 There was no place for the cast and crew to stay, so they spent nights in sleeping bags and tents.
 The Larsens had to work quickly as they were scheduled to open their first show in August, two-and-a-half months after construction began.